 “The times they wuz a’changin’ – Milton Abbas then and now”.

-Our exhibition will take place in the Reading Rooms and south aisle of St James church Saturday 28th and Monday 30th August 10 am to 4 pm, Sunday 29th August11 am to 4 pm.
+Our exhibition DID take place in the Reading Rooms and south aisle of St James church from Saturday 28th to Monday 30th August.

-From the House of Lords to the Milton Abbas poor house – we have it covered.
-And we will be showing the postcards of Milton Abbas that document the changes that have taken place in the last century.
+From the House of Lords to the Milton Abbas poor house – we had it covered.

 A fuller report will be available later.